CaptchaSamurai/Math-Unicode-keyboard-overlay-Linux-XKB/README.md

 You can also manually change your keyboard layout in the system preferences.

-## Tweaking
+## Tweaking layout
 Tweak by editing the mth file manually.
 It's pretty straightforward.

 ```
 sudo gedit /usr/share/X11/xkb/symbols/mth
 ```

-To preview whole keyboard:
+To preview the whole keyboard:
 ```
 gkbd-keyboard-display -l mth
 ```

 ## Disclaimer
-I have almost no idea why & how it is working.
-Feedback welcome.
+I have almost no idea how it is working.
+Feedback is welcomed.

-## Thanks
+## Thanks 🙌
 Thanks to [Clive](https://blog.math.coffee/post/20180921/keyboard-layout/).
 I have based my mth file on his mdc (Math Dot Coffee).

 I have found the setxkbmap solution [here](https://blog.lobraun.de/2020/03/09/Umlauts-on-US-Keyboard-Layouts-on-Ubuntu-with-XKB/).